-The Mosaic Student Council believes in allyship to create an inclusive community by unifying and creating a sustainable platform for student based identity and social justice organizations.
-We do this by fostering the development of student leadership, facilitating connections and collaborations, and engaging campus community around cultural and social issues.
+Mosaic is a collection of student leaders, supported by the OIE, which believes that through the power of solidarity, we can unify and improve the sustainability of identity and social justice based student organizations.
+Mosaic seeks to accomplish this by supporting the development of student leadership, facilitating connections and collaborations, and engaging campus community around cultural and social issues.

 Mosaic is currently comprised of the following student organizations:

 AASIA (Asian-American Students in Action) fosters awareness on campus around Asia-American histories, peoples, and cultures.
 AASIA welcomes all students who are interested in exploring, discussing, and partaking in Asian-American cultural.
 Regular programs include: cooking nights, discussion nights, and cultural celebrations.

 Africana Club celebrates the African continent by fostering awareness on campus of it’s peoples, histories, and cultures.
 Africana Club welcomes all students who wish to interact with others who are interested in Africa, lived in Africa, or wish to study abroad in Africa.
 Regular programs include: Annual Africana Fashion Show.

 Amandla! celebrates and promotes the melting pot of diverse backgrounds, experiences, cultures and histories within the African diaspora through intellectual discussion, artistic expression, and campus-wide programs.
 Amandla! welcomes all students who are interested in raising cultural and political awareness of black people, racial tolerance, and social change.
 Regular programs include: Triad, Black Solidarity Conference, and Open Mic Nights.